SONGS-TOOLS/songs-protocol/protocol/contracts/protocol/ProtocolDocs.md

     - `tokenId`: The ID of the token.
   - **Returns:** `uint256`

-- **transferToken(uint256 tokenId, uint256 amount, address to)**
-  - Transfers tokens to a recipient.
-  - **Parameters:**
-    - `tokenId`: The ID of the token.
-    - `amount`: The amount of tokens to be transferred.
-    - `to`: The address of the recipient.

-- **batchTransferTokens(uint256[] memory tokenIds, uint256[] memory amounts, address to)**
-  - Batch transfers tokens to a recipient.
-  - **Parameters:**
-    - `tokenIds`: The IDs of the tokens.
-    - `amounts`: The amounts of tokens to be transferred.
-    - `to`: The address of the recipient.

 - **canReceiveERC20()**
   - Indicates whether the contract can receive ERC20 tokens.
   - **Returns:** `bool`

+- **receiveEarnings(uint256 amount)**
+  - Handles the receipt of earnings.
+  - **Parameters:**
+    - `amount`: The amount of earnings received.

+- **onERC1155Received(address operator, address from, uint256 id, uint256 value, bytes calldata data)**
+  - Handles the receipt of a single ERC1155 token type.
+  - **Parameters:**
+    - `operator`: The address which initiated the transfer (i.e. msg.sender).
+    - `from`: The address which previously owned the token.
+    - `id`: The ID of the token being transferred.
+    - `value`: The amount of tokens being transferred.
+    - `data`: Additional data with no specified format.
+  - **Returns:** `bytes4`

+- **onERC1155BatchReceived(address operator, address from, uint256[] calldata ids, uint256[] calldata values, bytes calldata data)**
+  - Handles the receipt of multiple ERC1155 token types.
+  - **Parameters:**
+    - `operator`: The address which initiated the batch transfer (i.e. msg.sender).
+    - `from`: The address which previously owned the token.
+    - `ids`: An array containing ids of each token being transferred.
+    - `values`: An array containing amounts of each token being transferred.
+    - `data`: Additional data with no specified format.
+  - **Returns:** `bytes4`

+- **supportsInterface(bytes4 interfaceId)**
+  - Indicates whether a contract implements the `IERC1155Receiver` interface.
+  - **Parameters:**
+    - `interfaceId`: The interface identifier, as specified in ERC-165.
+  - **Returns:** `bool`

-## WSTokens.sol
+## WSTokensManagement.sol

-The `WSTokens` contract manages the creation and distribution of song-related tokens, including both NFTs and fungible shares.
+The `WSTokensManagement` contract manages the creation and distribution of song-related tokens, including both NFTs and fungible shares.
 It allows for the creation of song concept NFTs, the minting of participation NFTs, and the exchange of NFTs for fungible shares.
 This contract also handles the setting and retrieval of token URIs.

 ### Functions

-- **initialize(address initialOwner)**
+- **initialize(address _smartAccountAddress, address _minterAddress)**
-  - Initializes the contract with the given initial owner.
+  - Initializes the contract with the given initial owner and minter.
   - **Parameters:**
+    - `_smartAccountAddress`: The address of the smart account.
+    - `_minterAddress`: The address of the minter.

+- **burn(address account, uint256 id, uint256 amount)**
+  - Burns tokens and transfers them back to the minter if balance is zero.
+  - **Parameters:**
-    - `initialOwner`: The address of the initial owner.
+    - `account`: The address of the account to transfer tokens from.
+    - `id`: The ID of the token to transfer.
+    - `amount`: The amount of tokens to transfer.

 - **getShareholderAddresses(uint256 sharesId)**
   - Returns the list of shareholder addresses for a given shares ID.